OpenSaMD/OpenSaMD/src/documents/drafts/sop-integrated-software-development.md

 ### 3. First Risk and Usability Assessment

 In the first risk and usability assessment, a preliminary hazard analysis is conducted and an initial risk table is drafted.
 The risk table includes the risk policy with a risk acceptance matrix.

 The Risk Acceptance Matrix is defined by performing these steps:

  * Estimate product usage over its lifetime
  * Define Probability Categories.
-Start by defining the category “Unthinkable” which has an absolute occurrence number of less than one.
+Start by defining the category "Unthinkable" which has an absolute occurrence number of less than one.
 From there on, the more frequently occurring categories are added with probability increments of 10^2.
  * Define Severity Categories
  * Create Risk Acceptance Matrix and define which combinations of the categories are deemed acceptable.

 Risk analysis is performed by conducting a Failure Mode and Effects Analysis (FMEA).
-It includes the following
+It includes the following activities:
-activities:

  * Identifying potential Failure Modes
  * Identifying potential Hazards, Hazardous Situations and Harms with experts (e.g. physicians)
- * Estimating probabilities for the identified items and analyzing the severity of each Harm, taking standards, scientific studies, public reports, expert opinions and usability data into account.
+ * Estimating probabilities for the identified items and analysing the severity of each Harm, taking standards, scientific studies, public reports, expert opinions and usability data into account.

 In general, we try to reduce probabilities of risks as low as reasonably possible (ALARP).

 If a risk is deemed unacceptable based on our Risk Policy, it may be mitigated through Risk Control Measures:

  * Inherently safe design
  * Protective measures in the device or development process
  * Information for safety and/or training of users

 A usability evaluation plan is created which covers future formative and summative usability evaluation activities.

 Usage scenarios with a focus on those related to hazards are specified.
 These will serve as input to the summative usability evaluation.

 | Participants                            |
 |-----------------------------------------|